Midwife: British Columbia

 A midwife must register with the College of Midwives of BC to practice.
 To continue licensure, midwives must maintain regular recertification in neonatal resuscitation and management of maternal emergencies, maintain the minimum volume of clinical care (40 women), participate in peer case reviews and continuing education activities.

 The University of British Columbia (UBC) has a four-year Bachelor of Midwifery program.
 The UBC midwifery program is poised to double in size thanks to an increase in government funding.
 Graduation of students will increase to 20 per year.

 In terms of professional associations, BC has both the College of Midwives of BC and the Midwives Association of BC.

+European Union

+The qualification of midwife in the European Union is regulated by Directive 2005/36/EC.

 France

-Midwives (sage-femmes, literally meaning "wise-woman" or maïeuticien/maïeuticienne) are independent practitioners, specialists in birth and women's medicine.
+Midwives (sage-femmes, literally meaning "wise-woman," or maïeuticien/maïeuticienne) are independent practitioners, specialists in birth and women's medicine.

-The undergraduate midwifery programs are five-year full-time university programs (four years in midwifery schools after a first year of medical studies common with Medicine, Odontology and Pharmacy) leading to an accredited master's degree in midwifery (Diplôme d'Etat de Sage-Femme).
+Midwife studies last a minimum of five years.

 Midwives in France must be registered with the Ordre des sages-femmes to practice midwifery and use the title sage-femme.